George Buddy Król

 I played messenger as I ferreted out the Stacys.
 Because it was nearly twelve thirty.
 I guessed they'd be out to lunch at the dining hall.

 I arrived at the hall, saw the group there, but there were no Stacys.
 Then I realized Gordon Georgeson wasn't there either!
 I asked one of the nearby athletes where the three were.
 They confirmed that just as they were going to lunch at noon, the Stacys noticed that Georgeson was missing.
-THe lead was at the main office, so I hurried there well aware that I waw a halfhour behind.
+The lead was at the main office, so I hurried there well aware that I was a halfhour behind.

 At the main office, someone told me that the Stacys had been there, and they had gone to DiGiuseppe's office.
 Then it hit me.
 I headed back to the dorms where the police were having Davinski's body carried out.
 The custodian identified me as one of the discoverers, and I was ushered inside.
 I could hear in the hallway Allen's plea.